Are you new to CS?

 The University of Michigan believes that anybody with an interest should be able to explore CS – and that it’s never too late for a new student to dive in.

-People come to computing from a number of different avenues, and study it with a number of different goals.
+People come to computing from a number of different backgrounds and experiences, and study it with their own goals in mind.
 Maybe you want to…

 - Devise slick new software to make work or life a little easier